 Running blockchain nodes requires expertise as well as high-end computing resources.
 Although some applications may justify on-premise dedicated resources, most applications can't.
 Pocket Network offers a reliable gateway for those applications to most popular blockchains, e.g. Ethereum.

-There are already solutions providing an easy acccess to some blockchains.
-But there is no other solution that is decentralized, and capability to support a wide spectrum of blockchains than Pocket Network.
+There are already solutions providing easy access to some blockchains.
+But there is no other solution that is decentralized, and capability to support a wide spectrum of blockchains besides Pocket Network.

 A relay is basically a blockchain command/query executed by Pocket Network nodes on behalf of an application.

 Relays by Pocket Network are very desirable for apps because it is a turn-key solution for them.
 They don't have to worry about the upkeep of blockchain nodes.
 For a one time fee, apps get lifetime access to some of the most popular blockchains.

 In Pocket Network, per current network parameters, 510 POKT is minted per 1,000,000 relays, per 15000 stake.
 Out of that:

 There are chance-based things that affect node performance:

 There are dozens of supported blockchains in Pocket, but a servicer node can host at most fifteen blockchains.
 To keep the price/performance at optimum level, we choose the blockchains we want to host very carefully.
 Our goal is giving the first-tier support to the blockchains that total to 90% of daily relays.